 All BAs in Historical Archaeology will take Themes in Historical Archaeology, but the other courses may choose their Themes course dependent on their time-period interests.
 The Themes course runs throughout the second year.

-Please note: Not all options listed here for World Archaeology and Practical Skills will be available every year, but we always aim to provide a broad range of choices, and these give you an idea of the breadth of topics which we cover.
+Please note: Not all options listed here for World Archaeology and Practical Skills will be available every year, and we develop new modules periodically as well.
+However, we always aim to provide a broad range of options for students to choose from, and these give you an idea of the breadth of topics which we cover.

-There is a wide range of modules to choose from in second and third year ranging from buildings history and the archaeology of the contemporary past to debates in archaeological science and human evolution which demonstrates the mass of expertise that the staff have chosen to specialise in.
+There is a wide range of modules to choose from in second and third year, ranging from buildings history and the archaeology of the contemporary past to debates in archaeological science and human evolution.
+The variety of options really demonstrates the extent of the departmental staff's expertise.

 Anna, BA Historical Archaeology